 You could get to the point where you can beat blue belts by getting super strong, but your technique won’t be polished, because you’ll usually have the strength to get ahead when the move is only 50% right.

 As a white belt, you want to be focused on learning, not winning.
 Once you at least have the fundamentals down, you can start thinking about how to integrate strength training for your BJJ game.

 So how about doing BJJ as a way to get stronger?

-There’s no question that, if you’re a skinny person who has never done any kind of strength training before, BJJ can help you build muscle.
+There’s no question that, if you’re a skinny person who has never done any kind of strength training before, BJJ can help you build muscle and increase body weight.

 You’re going to be using your muscles and using strength both in drilling and rolling.
 Whenever you use muscles, particularly in a repetitive fashion, you’re going to build some muscle.

 Realistically you’re unlikely going to build a ton of muscle just from doing BJJ, unless you’re absolutely stick thin to start with, or you spend every training session bench pressing heavyweights off you from side control.

 A better question is whether you’ll get ripped from doing BJJ.